noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 - functional effect: blueprint for concurrent workflows; describes what to do, but not its execution
   - are referentially transparent
-- direct execution: in procedural programming, when a line of code is constructed to a value it must directly interact with its lexical context
-- reactive programming: patterns for designing applications that are responsive, resilient, elastic and event-driven
 - fiber: cooperatively-yielding virtual thread
-- fork: create a new thread
-- join: consume a fork
-- structured concurrency: a paradigm that provides strong guarantees around the lifespans of operations performed concurrently
-- referencial transparency: an expression is referentially transparent if you can replace (refer to) the expression with its result and still have same runtime behavior
-  - generally any expression with side effects is NOT referentially transparent, as the side effect is dependent on the runtime (when its invoked)
-- pure: an expression/function is pure if it doesnt have any side effects

 ## basics